hyperstack-org/hyperstack/README.md

 `hyper-model` is the merger of `reactive-record`, `synchromesh` and `hyper-mesh` gems.
 As such a lot of the internal names are still using either ReactiveRecord or Synchromesh module names.

-TODO check below is vstill alid

 The original `ReactiveRecord` specs were written in opal-rspec.
 These are being migrated to use server rspec with isomorphic helpers.
-There are about 170 of the original tests left and to run these you
+There are about 150 of the original tests left and to run these you

-1. cd to `reactive_record_spec/test_app`
+1. cd to `reactive_record_test_app`
 2. do a bundle install/update as needed,
-3. `rake db:reset db:test:prepare`,
+3. `bundle exec rake db:reset`,
 4. start the server: `bundle exec rails s`,
 5. then visit `localhost:3000/spec-opal`.

 If you want to help **PLEASE** consider spending an hour and migrate a spec file to the new format.
 You can find examples by looking in the `spec/reactive_record/` directory and matching to the original file in

 `reactive_record_test_app/spec_dont_run/moved_to_main_spec_dir`

 The remaining tests are run in the more traditional `bundle exec rake`